CassieMcPeek/ECE382_Lab3/README.md

 The updated code can be seen in the Lab3.asm file.

-I demonstrated required functionality to Capt Trimble on 15 OCT.
+I demonstrated required functionality to Capt Trimble on 15 OCT at 1330.

 Documentation: C2C Ian Goodbody assisted me with the required functionaility by assisting me in debugging my code and checking my syntax.
-Also C2C Dustin Weisner helped me format the logic analyzer to produe the desired waveforms.
+Also C2C Dustin Weisner helped me format the logic analyzer to produce the desired waveforms.